dalehenrich/RowanSample10V3/README.md

 			}
 		}
 	},
-	#comment : 'Create a bare bones package structure -Core and -Tests, the tests should validate the loaded state of project.
-Start with spec_0000 and add spec_0001 meat to the bones.
-This project is intended to be used as an external required project for RowanSample9'
+	#comment : 'Start with spec_0001; add RowanSample9Class1>>foo and RowanSample9Class1 class>>bar extension methods ... that collide with existing packaged method in RowanSampe1 project when loaded on top of previously loaded RowanSample1:spec_0001'
 }

 RwTestProjectLibraryIndexCard {
-	#name : 'index_0001',
+	#name : 'index_0005',
-	#title : 'Create a bare bones package structure -Core and -Tests, the tests should validate the loaded state of project.
-Start with spec_0000 and add spec_0001 meat to the bones.
-This project is intended to be used as an external required project for RowanSample9',
+	#title : 'Start with spec_0001; add RowanSample9Class1>>foo and RowanSample9Class1 class>>bar extension methods ... that collide with existing packaged method in RowanSampe1 project when loaded on top of previously loaded RowanSample1:spec_0001',
-	#specName : 'spec_0001',
+	#specName : 'spec_0005',
-	#index : 1,
+	#index : 5,
-	#derivedFrom : 'spec_0000',
+	#derivedFrom : 'spec_0001',
-	#comment : 'One class per package: RowanSample10-Core and RowanSample10-Tests packages ...
-External project for RowanSample9',
+	#comment : '',
 	#rowanIssues : [
-		668
+		545,
+		752
 	],
 	#gemstoneIssues : [ ],
 	#rowanSHA : '67c0952bc'